high101bro/DIVA-Assessment/README.md

 ## Input Validation Issues - Part 3
 [Back to Table of Contents](#table-of-contents)

+Reference [Input Validation Issues - Part 1](#input-validation-issues---part-1) for a description about this vulnerability.

 ---
 ### Assessment ###

 **Objective**:

-In the jadx-gui, reference [here](#insecure-logging) on how to launch it, you can see the vulnerable code associated with "".
+In the jadx-gui, reference [here](#insecure-logging) on how to launch it, you can see the vulnerable code associated with "InputValidation3Activity".

 ---
 ### Proof of Concept ###